jcu-eresearch/plone-admin-doc/system/soe.rst

 Standard Operating Environment
 ==============================

-.. sectionauthor:: Russell Sim <russell.sim@arcs.org.au>

 Service Operation
 -----------------

-Starting/Stopping and Restarting should all happen using the systems buitin services implementation.
+Starting/Stopping and Restarting should all happen using the systems' buitin services implementation.

 ::